-Claim forms are available by contacting the USABS office or visiting the Lake Placid OPTC Sports Medicine Clinic.
+Claim forms are available by contacting the Director of Operations & Compliance.
 Claims must be submitted within 60 days of the incident.

-- 1. Complete the claim form in full and have USABS Director of Operations & Compliance sign it. - 2.
-Submit all itemized medical bills from your physician, medical provider and/or hospital.
+- 1. Complete the claim form in full and have USABS Director of Operations & Compliance sign it. - Submit all itemized medical bills from your physician, medical provider and/or hospital.
 The bills must include patient's name, address, diagnosis and service code, date of service, description of service as well as the medical provider's name, address, telephone number and federal tax ID number. - 3.
 If primary insurance is involved, submit all explanation of benefits to match itemized bills. - 4.
 If out-of-pocket expenses were incurred, submit copies of receipts, cancelled checks, etc. - 5.
 Mail completed claim form and necessary documents to: